shivakumar20/shivakumar20/README.md

-# Hi, This is Shivakumar, You can call me Shiva
+# Hi, This is Shivakumar, You can call me Shiva Praticing to be a GDL(Genrative Deep Learner) in the World of AI